assemble/assemble/README.md

 ## License
-Copyright (c) 2014 Jon Schlinkert, Brian Woodward, contributors.
+Copyright (c) 2014 Assemble, contributors.
 Released under the MIT license

 ***

-_This file was generated by [verb-cli](https://github.com/assemble/verb-cli) on July 17, 2014._
+_This file was generated by [verb-cli](https://github.com/assemble/verb-cli) on July 23, 2014._